sintefmath/tinia/tutorials/tutorial1/tutorial1.md

 ---
 The main file for the web application is quite similar to the dekstop main file.
 We only show the main differences here.

-For web programs we use the `tinia::trell::IPCGLJobController` as our controller.
+For web programs we use the [IPCGLJobController](@ref tinia::trell::IPCGLJobController) as our controller.

 First you need to include the `tinia/trell/IPCGLJobController.hpp` header file instead of the QTController header file:
 \snippet tutorial1_web.cpp headers